alpheios-project/documentation/development/alignment-editor.md

 The main function of the Alignment Editor is to allow users to create and edit word-by-word alignments of a pre-existing source text with one or more pre-existing translations of that text.

 ### Text Input Requirements
-1. Must accept input of source and translation text in both plain text and TEI XML
+1. Must accept input of source and translation text in either plain text and TEI XML
 1. Must accept input of multiple translations per source text in multiple languages
+1. Must support retrieval of input text via file upload from the local file system
+1. Must support creation of a new alignment via a file upload of a file adhering to the Alpheios XML alignment schema
+1. May support retrieval of input text from a [DTS API document endpoint URL](https://distributed-text-services.github.io/specifications/)
+1. May impose restrictions on the length of allowed input text if necessary.
+1. Must allow user to add identifying bibliographic metadata about source and translation texts (e.g. author, title, edition, etc.)
+1. May support automatic detection of metadata provided in Dublin Core or other standard in the source input text (in the case of TEI input)
 1. Must tokenize input text into words using language and format appropriate algorithms
 1. Must preserve line breaks in input
 1. Must consider input source and translation text to be a single "chunk" of text to be aligned regardless of how many sentences are contained in either.
 (Alignment is word level only, not first sentence, then word).
-1. Must allow user to edit tokenization results **before they start aligning a text**
+1. Must allow user to edit tokenization results **before they start aligning a text** (because supporting editing words once alignment is started is not in scope)
 1. Must allow user to edit line breaks **at any point during alignment**
-1. May support retrieval of input text from a [DTS API endpoint](https://distributed-text-services.github.io/specifications/)
-1. May impose restrictions on the length of allowed input text.
+1. May allow user to append words to the beginning or end of the source and translation texts once alignment has started

 ### Alignment Interface Requirements